learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 9.14.
-What is the difference between Call, Apply and Bind?
+## Q. What is the difference between Call, Apply and Bind?

 **1. Call:** invokes the function and allows you to pass in arguments one by one.